 Any specific variety of Filipino-style fried rice shouldn’t confused with fried rice in China or other Asian countries.
 Filipinos don’t normally add peas, bean sprouts, celery or carrots.
 That is, unless the family is of Chinese descent.
-Although my wife spends more time in the US than in the Philippines, she still makes pork fried rice and shrimp fried rice like a Filipino would.
+Although my wife spends more time in the United States than the Philippines, she still makes pork and shrimp fried rice like a Filipino would.

 Pork fried rice is normally made with rice (obviously), other ingredients and, of course, pork.
 While no specific part of the pig is required, it’s normally the same parts used for pork chops and such.
 What my wife does when regular pork pieces aren’t available is substitute wieners.

-I’ve observed my wife cooking both pork fried rice and shrimp fried rice, but I’ve still asked her for specifics because I want to know how to cook this stuff when she’s away.
+I’ve observed my wife cooking both pork and shrimp fried rice, but I still asked her for her recipe because I want to know how to cook this stuff when she’s away.

 The ingredients she uses are:

 When she starts frying the rice, she puts a little vegetable oil in a deep skillet to prevent the rice from burning.
-She fries the rice, turning it often while adding soy sauce until the rice turns golden brown.
+She turns it often while adding soy sauce until the rice turns golden brown.
 You may have heard the old saying, “too much sauce spoils the goose”.
 Well, it’s the same thing with soy sauce and rice.
 The flavor of the soy sauce shouldn’t overwhelm everything else.